 Dominic's Dominators -A Sandhu Powered By LOVE

-We are excited to participate in the first-ever CAN Relay 4 Autism!
+I am excited to participate in the first-ever CAN Relay 4 Autism!
 Held on Saturday, July 20 at Swangard Stadium, families, supporters and general public will commit to walking or running around the track in support of Canucks Autism Network.

 Our brave boy has overcome many hurdles in the past 3 years of his young life which include surgeries, an EEG, a CT scan and 100’s of blood tests.
 He has seen an ENT specialist, Hematologist, Neurologist, Dermatologist, Ophthalmologist, Audiologist and Psychiatrist.
 He has been through testing for biochemical genetics, infant development, speech language and the list goes on.
 Finally, after many Drs appointments and at the age of 2 he was diagnosed with Autism, Anxiety disorder and possible medical PTSD.